DmitryKolchin/AdvancedProgramming2024/DataDrivenMovement/DevelopmentJournal.md

     return 0;
 }
 ```
+*Figure 4.
+Final order of function calls in the ```main``` function*

 The result is a visually dynamic system of bouncing circles, as demonstrated below:

 ![](./Resources/Balls.gif)

+*Figure 5.
+Moving entities*

 ---

 ### Conway's Game of Life

-Conway's Game of Life, a cellular automaton, was implemented using a data-driven approach.
+Conway's Game of Life [(Conway’s Game of Life | Academo.org - Free, interactive, education., s.d.)](https://academo.org/demos/conways-game-of-life/), a cellular automaton, was implemented using a data-driven approach.
 The first step was to define the necessary data structures:

 ```c
 enum CellState